riastradh/py-fidocrypt/README.md

 In principle, a badly designed U2F device could expose the public key in the credential id.
-I don't know of any that do this, and it would be quite a waste of space since for a credential id since the credential id already has to determine a ~256-bit private key and have a ~128-bit authenticator on it, and a public key is usually at least 32 bytes long.
+I don't know of any that do this, and it would be quite a waste of space -- the credential id already has to determine a ~256-bit private key, and usually has a ~128-bit authenticator on it;
+on top of that, a public key is usually at least 32 bytes long.

 That said, like all U2F-based systems, you should use fidocrypt as one factor in multi-factor authentication -- use it to encrypt a single